We Sell Grass Varieties Developed to Thrive in Houston’s Climate

 Raleigh St. Augustine Grass

 Raleigh St. Augustine grass has a medium leaf and stolon size.
 Potential disease problems are gray leaf spot in the summer and brown patch in the fall.
-Both of these diseases are enhanced by over watering and after fertilization.
-These diseases can be prevented by an application of the fungicide Terraclor (PCNB).
-Terrachlor is the product of choice, but it is difficult to find.
-Scotts Lawn Fungus Control or Turficide is an alternative that can be found at home improvement stores.
-Potential insect problem include chinch bugs.
+Both of these diseases are enhanced by over watering and over fertilization.
+These diseases can be treat with an application of Nitro Phos Eagle Turf Specialty Fungicide, which we carry at our office.
+Potential insect problem include chinch bugs which can be treated with Nitro Phos Bug Out Max or Cyonara Chinch Bug Treatment — we carry stocks of both at our office.
 This insect becomes active during hot dry periods.
 They are first detected by brown patches in the lawn that do not recover after watering.
-A variety of liquid and granular insecticides are available to control chinch bugs.
 Make an application to the entire lawn and water thoroughly to eliminate the problem.
 SEE TIPSHEET FOR ADDITIONAL CARE INSTRUCTIONS

 Palmetto St. Augustine Grass